ScottyLabs/nova-python-sdk/README.md

-# Nova SDK
+# Nova Python SDK

-Nova SDK is a client library for interacting with the NOVA hackathon hosted by ScottyLabs.
-It allows users to create messages containing text, images, and audio and process them for various outputs like text, images, or audio.
+The Nova Python SDK is a Python client library for use in the NOVA hackathon hosted by ScottyLabs.
+It allows users to create messages containing text, images, and audio and process them for various generative models that support output modalities like text, images, or audio.

 ## Installation